-- 68. Referenda shall be called and conducted, as required in accordance with Clause 20 of the Union's Constitution. - 69.
-The RO and DRO shall be appointed as with the elections above and assume the same responsibilities. - 70.
+- 67. Referenda shall be called and conducted, as required in accordance with Clause 20 of the Union's Constitution. - 68.
+The RO and DRO shall be appointed as with the elections above and assume the same responsibilities. - 69.
 Student Council shall be responsible for deciding the wording of the question on the referendum ballot paper.
-The question will require a decision for either FOR/YES, AGAINST/NO or ABSTAIN. - 71.
+The question will require a decision for either FOR/YES, AGAINST/NO or ABSTAIN. - 70.
 The DRO shall establish a timetable and shall ensure the promotion to the members.
-The period from receipt of a request for a referendum to announcement of the results shall be no longer than 14 weeks.

-- 72. Only members can vote in a referendum. - 73.
-The count will be overseen by the DRO who will ensure that it takes place within 2 working days of the last day of voting or within 2 working days of any complaints raised about the referendum whichever is later. - 74.
-Results will be announced as soon as practicably possible after the count has been conducted and the vote has been declared free and fair by the RO. - 75.
-Decisions made or policy set by referenda cannot be overturned by Student Council.
-They may be overturned by subsequent referenda, or by a general or annual general meeting (AGM), commonly referred to as the All Student Meeting. - 76.
-Campaigning for or against a referendum is conducted in line with the regulations on Conduct set out in this Bye Law. - 77.
+The period from receipt of a request for a referendum to announcement of the results shall be no longer than 14 weeks. - 71.
+Only members can vote in a referendum. - 72.
+The count will be overseen by the DRO who will ensure that it takes place within 2 working days of the last day of voting or within 2 working days of any complaints raised about the referendum whichever is later. - 73.
+Results will be announced and published on the same day as the count. - 74.
+Decisions made or Policy set by referenda cannot be overturned by Student Council, but may be overturned by subsequent referenda, or by a general or annual general meeting (AGM). - 75.
+Campaigning for or against a referendum is conducted in line with the regulations on Conduct set out in this Bye Law. - 76.
 All members of the Union may choose to join the campaign team for each side in a referendum.
-The Union will ask for each campaign team to declare a lead campaign member to ensure effective communication during the referenda. - 78.
-All lead campaign team members must declare themselves as such to the relevant member of union staff and attend a mandatory briefing before campaigning can begin.
-If a lead campaign member is unable to attend a briefing without good reason, the DRO reserves the right to remove them from the campaign team. - 79.
+These members must choose a senior campaign team of no less than three members to lead the campaign. - 77.
+All senior campaign team members must declare themselves as such to the relevant member of Union staff and attend a mandatory briefing before campaigning can begin.
+If a Senior Campaign Team member is unable to attend a briefing without a genuine reason, the DRO reserves the right to remove them from the campaign team. - 78.
 In the event of the legitimacy of a referendum being called into question, both sides will be invited to present evidence to the RO, who shall have decision making authority.
 The decision of the RO is final.